dominiklohmann/dominiklohmann/README.md

 Welcome to my profile!
 It's great to have you here.

-I'm leading engineering at [Tenzir][employer], where we focus on developing an [open-core platform][tenzir] that processes and stores security event data in a pipeline dataflow mode.
+I'm leading engineering at [Tenzir][employer], where we focus on developing an [open-core platform][tenzir] that processes and stores security event data in a pipeline dataflow model.
 By the way, we're currently [hiring][hiring]!

 If you have any questions or inquiries, please don't hesitate to [ask me publicly][create-issue] or [send me an email privately][send-email].
 I'm here to help!